 This minestrone soup recipe features nutrient-dense great northern beans, cabbage, potatoes, flavorful aromatics, and the smoky flavor of bacon.

-As you look down the list of ingredients for this recipe, you will notice Parmesan rind.
+As you look down the list of ingredients for this recipe, you'll notice Parmesan rind.
+It's my secret ingredient, of sorts.
 If you are unfamiliar with Parmesan rind, you may wonder what it is and why put it in a soup.

 In fact, unaware of their hidden value, many cooks simply throw them away.